afids/afids-protocol-original/protocol.md

 ![alt text](figures/18_LLVPC.png	"18.
 Left Lateral Aspect of Frontal Horn on Coronal Section of PC")

 ## 19. Genu of CC = genu of corpus callosum [midline]
-  * Place using sagittal view and optimizing as most anterior point on coronal slice
+ * Jump to AC and place using sagittal view.
+Optimize using coronal view as most anterior point of the corpous callosum on coronal slice

 ![alt text](figures/19_Genu.png	"19.
 Genu of Corpus Callosum")

 ## 20. Splenium of CC = splenium of the corpus callosum [midline]
-  * Place using sagittal view and optimize as inferiormost point on axial section
+  * Jump to AC and place using sagittal view.
+Optimize using axial view as the inferiormost point on axial section

 ![alt text](figures/20_splenium.png	"20.
 Splenium of Corpus Callosum ")

 ## 21. R AL temporal horn = right anterolateral temporal horn
-  * Place using coronal view as anteriormost (and lateral) point of temporal horn
+  * Place using coronal view as anteriormost (and lateral) point of temporal horn; scroll back and forth to find the spot where the CSF is barely visible in the coronal view.
   * Choose a more ventral/inferior point on the coronal view
   * Place at the boundary of CSF and brain